DevTeam/csharp-interactive/README_BODY.md

 ![](docs/CSharpInteractive.gif)

 C# interactive build automation system makes it easy to build .NET projects.
-It can be part of your solution as a regular console cross-platform .NET application, run C# scripts without compiling them, or even run in REPL mode - allowing you to run C# interactively.
+It can be part of your solution as a regular console cross-platform .NET application or run C# scripts without compiling them, or even run in REPL mode - allowing you to run C# interactively.

 ![](docs/icon.png)